|

 Seasons on Mars

-Mars experiences solstices and equinoxes just like Earth.
-They're associated with seasons on the red planet, just like they are on Earth.
+Mars has solstices and equinoxes just like Earth.
+They're associated with seasons on the red planet, just like on Earth.
 However, Martian seasons

 distance from the sun to vary much more.
 These cause temperatures to rise and fall through a bigger range of temperatures than on Earth.
 However, most of Mars